htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``False``.
 When ``True``, it causes the job to be evicted from the machine it is running on.

+:macro-def:`SYSTEM_ON_VACATE_COOL_DOWN[SCHEDD]`
+    This expression is evaluated whenever an execution attempt for a job is interrupted (i.e. the job does not exit of its own accord).
+    If it evaluates to a positive integer, then the job is put into a cool-down state for that number of seconds.
+During this time, the job will not be run again.

 :macro-def:`SCHEDD_ASSUME_NEGOTIATOR_GONE[SCHEDD]`
     This macro determines the period, in seconds, that the *condor_schedd* will wait for the *condor_negotiator* to initiate